Before installing NIMBLE, you need a compiler and related tools such as make that R can use. You’ll need these anyway to use NIMBLE.

 If you prefer, you can install the package directly from our repository as follows.

-At the moment only the installation from source works when installing from our repository.
+Only the installation from source works when installing from our repository.
 Invoke the following at the R command line:

 # Install from source for MacOS, Linux, or Windows: install.packages("nimble", repos = "http://r-nimble.org", type = "source") # the 'type = "source"' is unnecessary for Linx